Marketing Plan for Analytics Businesses

 Setting up Key Marketing Objectives

-- Conduct market research to understand potential clients, including industries that benefit from analytics.
+- Conduct market research to identify the needs and preferences of potential clients in various industries that utilize analytics.

 5. Focus on Brand Awareness

-- Set objectives for building a strong social media presence, such as increasing followers, engagement rates, and shares.
+- Set objectives for social media followers, email subscribers, and mentions in industry publications.

-- Create a schedule for reviewing marketing objectives and performance metrics.
+- Establish a timeline for reviewing your marketing objectives and performance metrics, such as quarterly or biannually.

 Brand Positioning and Messaging